DiamivaeBro/YARBS/README.md

 * Make more flexible settings
 * Add more avalible patches

-I'TS JUST FIRST ALPFA
+IT,S JUST FIRST ALPHA
 -------------
-Script realy not ideal and i need to rewrite some components,if you see bug please make issue
+Script really is not ideal and i need to rewrite some components.If you see any bugs, please report them on issues

 How to use?
 -------------